 I’ve never felt like a part of the ballet world.
 I love ballet.
 I love watching ballet, I love working with ballet dancers, but I’ve never felt welcomed into the ballet world.
-I never danced for Disney so I never felt like a part of the Orange County ballet scene (but I did dance for Ballet Pacifica).
-I never enjoyed taking class in Santa Monica (parking was never fun) so none of that scene knew who I was.
-I came up too late to take with Stanley and the other big LA spot…(did I mention how I need good parking?).
+I never danced for Disney, so I never felt like a part of the Orange County dance scene (but I did dance for Ballet Pacifica).
+I never enjoyed taking classes in Santa Monica (parking was never fun), so no one in that scene knew who I was.
+I came up too late to take with Stanley and the other big LA spots…(did I mention how I need good parking?).

-As I started my career as a choreographer those feelings of otherness continued.
+As I started my career as a choreographer, those feelings of otherness continued.
 I was told I wasn’t contemporary enough.
 I wasn’t this enough, that enough.
-The company seems to exist in the same void that I did as a dancer.
-Not Orange County, not LA enough.
+KWDP seems to exist in the same void I did as a dancer.
+Not Orange County enough, not LA enough.

-All this, on top of being observed through the lens of the otherness of my ethnicity.
-Presenting as white but never feeling white.
-Not having the language or the cultural reference points of many that consider themselves authentically Mexican, Mexican-American, or heavens to Betsy, Chicano.
+All this, on top of being observed through the lens of the otherness of my ethnicity and presenting as white but never feeling white.
+Not having the language or the cultural reference points of many who consider themselves authentically Mexican, Mexican-American, or, heavens to Betsy, Chicano.
 Wanting to be Chicano, but never being Chicano enough.

 Pocho, Chicano, surf bum who can’t surf.
 I am those things.
-I am also a ballet artist that is deeply invested in helping people understand the science and art of ballet.
-I do my best to make all feel welcome and my greatest achievement as an instructor is not the students that I see in professional companies (although that is pretty badass), my favorite achievement as a teacher is the following quote, “Thank you for helping me not hate ballet.”
-This is on top of the work I’ve done as a choreographer, coach, ballet master and more.
+I am also a ballet artist who is deeply invested in helping people understand the science and art of ballet.
+I do my best to make all feel welcome, and my most significant achievement as an instructor is not the students that I see in professional companies (although that is pretty badass); my favorite achievement as a teacher is the following quote, “Thank you for helping me not hate ballet.”
+This is on top of my work as a choreographer, coach, ballet master, and more.

 Sorry, the comment form is closed at this time.